is-probably-gay/is-probably-gay/README.md

 4. Submit the issue
 5. After some minutes, your domain should be ready to use!

+Fun fact, you actually don't need to search the domain you wanted yourself, the program will do it.
 Each account can only register five subdomains.

 # How to Edit DNS Record